-As ENR FutureTech 2020 rolled into its fourth and final day, presentations offered a sense of emerging construction technologies and what comes next for developers and users amid a changing industry marketplace.
+As ENR FutureTech 2020 rolled into its fourth and final day, presentations offered a sense of emerging construction technologies and what comes next for developers and users amid a pandemic hit marketplace.

-Steve Jones, senior director of Dodge Data & Analytics, said while while there has been significant decline in office and retail construction, there are bright spots for some non-residential market sectors, including healthcare and warehouses for e-commerce fulfillment.
+Steve Jones, senior director of Dodge Data & Analytics, said that despite a significant decline in office and retail construction, there are bright spots for some non-residential market sectors, including healthcare and warehouses for e-commerce fulfillment.

 There are also hints of a shift toward renovation over new construction, which he described as a sign the construction economy is slowing.
 “We are in a cyclical business.
 This is just what it does,” said Jones.